 However, iron is toxic for our bodies and is therefore attached to a protein called transferrin to become safe when travelling through the bloodstream independently1.
-Roughly 65% of your iron intake is required for haemoglobin production alone4, with the remainder being stored for other smaller tasks5.
+Roughly 65% of iron intake is required for haemoglobin production alone4, with the remainder being stored for other smaller tasks5.

 What are the symptoms of low iron levels?

 There are several symptoms that can occur due to low iron levels including:

 - Tiredness – Due to reduced oxygen transport and your heart and body having to work harder to compensate for this3.